Cleveland Fisher House Facility Opens to Veterans in Need

 Thank you for your time gentlemen!

-Check out some more photos of the event and facility below.
 To learn more about the Fisher House Foundation, visit their homepage here.